Do Starbucks Refreshers Have Caffeine? What You Need to Know

 If you are sensitive to caffeine or would just like to avoid it, we will also discuss some refreshing non-refresher alternatives from Starbucks!

-Refreshers are a line of lightly caffeinated real fruit juice drinks released by Starbucks in 2012.
-They feature inclusions, which are freeze-dried fruit.
+Refreshers are a line of lightly caffeinated drinks released by Starbucks in 2012.
+They are flavored with natural fruit juice (sometimes natural vegetable juice) and feature inclusions, which are freeze-dried fruit.

 Starbucks refresher drinks come in the following main flavors:

-There are also 3 versions of each of the main flavors, namely, regular refreshers, refreshers with lemonade, and refreshers with coconut milk.
+There are also 4 versions of each of the main refresher flavors, namely:

 For example, you could order a very berry hibiscus lemonade!